spinnaker-hackathon/gardening/README.md

 This is documentation for Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
 The goal of this doc is to set expectations and help you get started.

 ## When is the event?
 The first event will take place online on April 9 & 10, 2020.
+[Click here](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) to register.

 ## How should I prepare to participate in Spinnaker Gardening?
-1. Register for the event here [link tbd](example.com)
+1. Register for the event here [in Eventbrite](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111)
 2. [Join Spinnaker Slack](join.spinnaker.io) and join the following channels:
     * **#gardening-general**   Make general, public conversation.
 Please use threads for (welcome!) jokes and side convos
     * **#gardening-ineedhelp**   Request help here from experts during the hackathon, or ask setup questions before it starts.